 Whole of Government eServices Panel SPC

-Following transition to the new policies, you will be required to apply your own entity's complexity assessment to determine your procurement thresholds.
-All other details contained in the rules of use for State Purchase Contracts will remain effective.
+Following transition to the current policies, you will be required apply your own entity's complexity assessment to determine your market engagement strategy for this SPC.
+Your market engagement strategy must comply with the contract terms and conditions and the intent of the SPC.
+All other details contained in the rules of use for this SPC will remain effective.

-Please contact your entity's chief procurement officer or procurement unit should you be unsure of your your entity's transition status or find out more here.
+Please contact your entity's Chief Procurement Officer or procurement unit should you have any questions regarding the status of your entity's transition status or find out more at www.procurement.vic.gov.au

 eServices Panel - Expired 30 June 2013